NateEag/how-i-code/content/dates-and-times.rst

 That doesn't require a proliferation of dialog boxes, as there are several reasonable ways to help users specify timezone.

-One is to let the user specify a default timezone and to use it for all times they enter.
+One is to let the user define a default timezone and to use it for all times they enter.

 When the user may not want the default timezone, suggest a reasonable one but